Identification and Estimation of Spillover Effects in Randomized Experiments: Estimation and inference

+Finally, the condition that $|\mathcal{A}_n|=O(G(n+1)\underline{\pi}_n)$ requires that the number of parameters do not grow faster than the expected sample size in the smaller cell.
+Notice that when the number of parameters grows linearly, as in an exchangeable treatment rule, this condition is implied by Condition \eqref{eq:cond_cells}.
+Section \ref{sec:design} in the supplemental appendix provides sufficient conditions for these requirements under two different assignment mechanisms.

-\paragraph{Remark 1 (inference with many small groups).} The case of fixed group size corresponds to a setting in which the number of units per group is small compared to the total sample size, so that the effect of group size disappears asymptotically.
-In this context, condition (\ref{eq:cond_cells}) holds automatically as long as the number of groups goes to infinity.
+\begin{remark}[Inference with many small groups] \upshape When the number of units per group is small compared to the total sample size, the effect of group size disappears asymptotically and inference can be based on a large $G$ small $n$ approximation.
+In this context, $n$, $|\mathcal{A}_n|$ and $\underline{\pi}_n$ are fixed so condition \eqref{eq:cond_cells} holds automatically as long as the number of groups goes to infinity.
 Consistency and asymptotic normality of the estimators can be achieved under the usual regularity conditions as $G\to\infty$, and the variance estimator can easily account for both heteroskedasticity and intragroup correlation using standard techniques.
-The particular case with homoskedasticity and a random-effects structure was analyzed by \citet{Baird-etal_2018_Restat}. $\square$
+The empirical application in Section \ref{sec:empapp} fits into this scenario. $\square$ \end{remark}